RedisLabs/terraform-provider-rediscloud/docs/data-sources/rediscloud_subscription_peerings.md

 ## Example Usage

-The following example returns a list of all modules available within your Redis Enterprise Cloud account.
+The following example returns a list of all VPC peering within a Subscription.

 ```hcl-terraform
 data "rediscloud_subscription_peerings" "example" {